jonasblixt/bpak/README.rst

 Bitpacker or bpak for short is a tool and library for creating firmware archives that can be cryptographically signed, support custom metadata and enable advanced update schemes.
-Bitpacker is primarly designed for embedded systems.
+Bitpacker is primarily designed for embedded systems.

-Embedded systems are often composed of several software components, for example: bootloader, kernel, filesystems, device configuration, third party applications, etc. It is common to have many different formats and tools for the various components.
+Embedded systems are often composed of several software components, for example: bootloader, kernel, file systems, device configuration, third party applications, etc. It is common to have many different formats and tools for the various components.